bilalakbana/search-functions/README.md

 ## 🙌 Credits

-Built and maintained with ❤️ by [YourName].
+Built and maintained by Bilal Akbana.

 A special thanks to the developers and contributors of the incredible open-source tools that power this project: